Daniel Frahn: Chemnitzer FC

 On 5 August 2019, Chemnitz terminated Frahn's contract with the club after accusing the player of “openly displaying” his sympathy for neo-Nazi groups.

 SV Babelsberg 03

 Frahn signed for his former club SV Babelsberg 03 in January 2020 as a free agent.
 His signing caused controversy and divided opinion amongst Babelsberg supporters due to his association with the German far-right, others supported the signing, including club president Archibald Horlitz, who said "I asked everyone in Babelsberg, life members, fans... 'do you think that Frahn is a Nazi?' and no one said yes".
 Then I asked, 'do you think he has right-wing views'.
 No one said yes".
 He made his debut for the club as a substitute against BSG Chemie Leipzig on 2 February 2020.

+Frahn retired from professional playing at the end of the 2024–25 season.